mmesh/.github/CONTRIBUTING.md

 **Breaking Changes** should start with the word `BREAKING CHANGE:` with a space or two newlines.
 The rest of the commit message is then used for this.

+## Issue and Pull Request Labeling Convention

+Our labeling convention is based on the set of [Standardized Labels for GitHub Issues](https://github.com/wagenet/StandardIssueLabels/blob/master/README.md).

+The purpose of these labels is to make it easy to find things that are actually important to us.
+Bugs and regressions take high priorities.
+Only certain people are qualified to review features and documentation.
+Cleanup stuff is important but not high priority usually.
+We also want to know who/what any given ticket is blocking on.

+This section lists the labels we use to help us track and manage issues and pull requests.
+Most labels are used across all mmesh OSS repositories.

+[GitHub search](https://help.github.com/articles/searching-issues/) makes it easy to use labels for finding groups of issues or pull requests you're interested in.
+We encourage you to read about [other search filters](https://help.github.com/articles/searching-issues/) which will help you write more focused queries.

+The labels are loosely grouped by their purpose, but it's not required that every issue has a label from every group or that an issue can't have more than one label from the same group.

+Please open an issue on `mmesh/mmesh` if you have suggestions for new labels, and if you notice some labels are missing on some repositories, then please open an issue on that repository.

+### Labels

+- **Issue Types**
+  - **Bug** - Anything that is broken
+  - **Regression** - A bug that did not exist in previous versions and isn't a new feature (applied in tandem with Bug)
+  - **Feature** - Anything that involves API changes, should generally only be for PRs or bug reports on in-progress features.
+  - **Performance** - A performance related issue.
+We could track this as a bug, but usually these would have slightly lower priority than standard bugs.
+  - **Cleanup** - Not a bug, not a feature, just code cleanup.
+  - **Documentation** - Self-explanatory.
+- **Blockers**
+  - **Needs Bug Verification** - A bug report, needs verification that it's actually a bug.
+  - **Needs Reproduction** - Needs a test case or other reproduction of the issue.
+  - **Has Reproduction** - Indicates a test case exists and is up-to-date.
+  - **Ready for PR** - A well defined bug, needs someone to PR a fix.
+  - **PR Pending** - A well defined bug, with a PR pending to fix.
+  - **Needs Code Review** - A PR that needs the code to be verified by someone.
+  - **Needs Submitter Response** - Anything that is blocking on the submitter.
+  - **Needs Team Discussion** - Cannot progress until the core team has discussed further.
+- **Categories** - These change per-project, may want to prefix, e.g. "C: HTMLBars".
+The big thing here is to keep proliferation low.
+If it gets too high, we might just want to change the issue title instead, e.g. prefix with "[HTMLBars]".
+  - **HTMLBars**
+  - **Router**
+  - ...
+- **Miscellaneous** - These are per project and might be useful for further organization but should be kept to a minimum as well.
+  - **good first issue** - What it says on the tin.
+This helps new people find stuff to work on, because [GitHub actively promotes it](https://help.github.com/articles/helping-new-contributors-find-your-project-with-labels/) and [initializes new repositories with that label](https://help.github.com/articles/about-labels/#using-default-labels).

+### Other Notes

+- All PR Titles for in progress features should be prefixed with `[FEATURE name]`.

 ## Developer Certificate of Origin (DCO)

 The [Developer Certificate of Origin (DCO)](https://developercertificate.org/) is a lightweight way for contributors to certify that they wrote or otherwise have the right to submit the code they are contributing to the project.